LibreBlogOrg/LibreBlog/README.md

 2. Inside the repository folder, run: `npm install`.
 3. In the previous step, the necessary scripts will be copied to the *dependencies* folder, so you can delete the *node_modules* folder.
 4. Load the unpacked extension ([See how](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)).

+## How to easily test your website (and render LaTeX articles)

+Because the preview window is sandboxed, LaTeX articles cannot be rendered in preview mode (We are using this project to render the LaTex content: <https://latex.js.org>).

+If you want to quickly preview your LaTeX articles while working on them, I recommend downloading [OnionShare](https://onionshare.org/) and [Tor](https://www.torproject.org/download/).

+**Steps**:

+1. Generate public_html.zip and unzip it.
+2. Open OnionShare, choose Host a Website, and select the public_html folder.
+3. Check the option "Don't send default Content Security Policy header".
+4. Open your website in Tor.

+Note: For links to work, keep *Remove ".html" from page URLs* unselected on the editor's Settings page.

 ## Limitations